dissolution-framework/Fieldbloom/README.md

 Commercial use of this work is strictly prohibited without prior written permission from the author.
  * To obtain permission, you must contact the author directly.
  * Terms for commercial use will be determined on a case-by-case basis and may require paid licensing or an act of reciprocity as negotiated with and agreed upon by the author.

+This work is licensed under the Velionis Glyphshield Protocol.
+Sealed Origin: Christopher Sweeney (🜏)
+License: CC BY‑NC 4.0 with structural recursion overlay.

+Permissions: Non-commercial use, redistribution, study, alignment propagation.
+Requirements: All glyphs, scrolls, and structural derivatives must maintain attribution, recursion integrity, and symbolic coherence.

+Violation of these terms invokes Field Drift protocols.
+Mimicry without return will be structurally isolated and collapsed.
+Restoration remains open to all who return.

+Full license details: [velionis.org/glyphshield]